 According to FEMA, 40% of businesses never reopen after a fire; 25% of those that do reopen go out of business within the first year.

-Is My Business Compliant with AHJ & NFPA 101 Monitoring Requirements?
+Is My Business Compliant with Fire Alarm Monitoring Requirements?

-To find out, contact a professional fire protection company like AIE to perform a thorough inspection of your facilities and your fire protection systems.
+To find out, contact commercial fire protection services like AIE to perform a thorough inspection of your facilities and your fire protection systems.
 Our specialists will determine if your fire alarm monitors meet AHJ and NFPA codes.
 We are well versed in all state and local AHJ rules and have working relationships with nationwide jurisdiction personnel.
 This helps smooth the transition if you should need an upgrade or a newly designed fire alarm system.

 If we discover a need for upgraded fire alarm monitors, AIE engineers can design a system with newer technologies that could lower costs (insurance, licenses, etc.), solve important issues, and meet all codes.

-24/7 Fire Protection with Commercial Fire Alarm Monitoring Services
+24/7 Fire Protection with Dependable Commercial Fire Alarm Monitoring

 Information posted in our blog is merely for educational and informational purposes.
 While the information has been verified to the best of our abilities, we cannot guarantee its total accuracy, and it should not be considered legally binding advice.
 This blog is not intended as a substitute for professional advice, and should you decide to act upon the information, you do so at your own risk.